iotaledger/iota-wiki/docs/learn/chrysalis/core-concepts/white-flag-consensus.md

 2. **Predictability**: Its deterministic nature makes the confirmation process predictable, as the state of the ledger after confirming a milestone does not depend on the order in which transactions are processed.

-3. **Security**: It provides a robust mechanism for handling double spends, enhancing the security of the network.
+3. **Security**: It provides a robust mechanism for handling double spends, enhancing the network's security.

 :::tip Learn More

 You can learn more about the [White Flag Consensus in IOTA](https://wiki.iota.org/tips/tips/TIP-0002) in the [TIPS section](../tips.md).

 :::